-103. Before receiving a response from Mr. Wyborny, Eric Stern, a Professional Engineer for NV5, inquired how long the sheet pile installation would take.
+107. Before receiving a response from Mr. Wyborny, Eric Stern, a Professional Engineer for NV5, inquired how long the sheet pile installation would take.
 After learning it would take approximately two weeks, Stern reached out to Geosonics, the subcontractor hired to perform vibration monitoring.
 Stern informed Geosonics that there would be two weeks of sheet pile installation at the Eighty-Seven Park project and that the plan was to "put[] a technician onsite full time to move with the sheet pile operation" and monitor vibration levels for all sheet pile installations:

-From: "Eric J. Stern" < Eric.Stern@nv5.com>

-To: Katie Daniel <kdaniel@geosonics.net>

-Cc: Jeffrey Straw <istraw@geosonics.com>, clyde.grey@nv5.com, Ilya Liberman

-<il>ilya.liberman@nv5.com>

-Subject: 87 park

-Date: Sat.
-13 Feb 2016 10:33:46 -0500

-Good morning Katie.
-Our project at 8701 Collins will have two weeks of sheet pile vibration monitoring starting Wednesday.
-We had discussed putting a technician onsite full time to move with the sheet pile operation.
-We can talk more in Monday.

-Eric J Stern, PE NV5 305-666-3563 x225
+From: "Eric J. S Stem" <eric.stem@nv5.com></eric.stem@nv5.com> To: Katie Da niel <kdaniel@geosonics.net></kdaniel@geosonics.net> traw <jstraw@geosonics.com>, clyde.grey@nv5.com, Ilya Liberman erman@nv5.com&gt;</jstraw@geosonics.com> Subject: 87 park Date: Sat, 13 H eb 2016 10:33:46 -0500 Importance: Normal project at 8701 Collins will have two weeks of sheet pile vibration monitoring starting issed putting a technician onsite full time to move with the sheet pile operation.
+We can Eric J Stern, PE NV5 305-666-3563 x225 a technician on site to monitor vibrations in real time as close to the adjacent property as possible."

-Eric Stern then informed the Terra Defendants and JMA that the "intent is to have 104 a technician on site to monitor vibrations in real time as close to the adjacent property as possible."
+108. Eric Stern then informed the Terra Defendants and JMA that the "intent is to have